UK Mortgage Affordability Calculator 2026

 Can I get a mortgage as a self-employed person?

-Yes, absolutely.
+Yes.
 You typically need 2–3 years of accounts/tax returns.
-Lenders use either the average of 2–3 years' income or the latest year (if income is rising).
-Key documents: SA302 tax calculations, tax year overviews, and company accounts (for limited company directors).
-Contractor-specific lenders may annualise your day rate for a more favourable calculation.
-Using a mortgage broker who specialises in self-employed mortgages significantly improves your chances of approval and maximises borrowing.
+Lenders use either the average of 2–3 years' income or the latest year (if rising).
+Key documents: SA302 tax calculations, tax year overviews and company accounts (for limited company directors).
+Contractor-specialist lenders may annualise your day rate for a more favourable result.
+A broker who specialises in self-employed cases significantly improves approval chances and maximises borrowing.

 What deposit do I need for a UK mortgage?

-The minimum deposit for a UK mortgage is 5% of the property price (£15,000 on a £300,000 home).
-However, a larger deposit gets you better interest rates and more borrowing options: 10% deposit unlocks significantly better rates (typically 0.7% lower than 95% LTV), 15% deposit is the sweet spot for rate and affordability, and 25%+ deposit gets you the very best rates available.
-First-time buyers can use a Lifetime ISA (25% government bonus) to boost their deposit.
+The minimum is usually 5% of the price (£15,000 on a £300,000 home), and some 'no/low deposit' schemes exist for renters with a strong payment record.
+A larger deposit gets better rates and more options: 10% typically beats 95% LTV by ~0.5%, 15% is a strong sweet spot, and 25%+ accesses the best rates.
+First-time buyers can use a Lifetime ISA (25% government bonus, up to £1,000/year) to boost the deposit.

 How does student loan affect mortgage affordability?